 There is a need for abstraction of these constructs to provide the originally intended independence that will allow networks to scale as required.
 This need is shown in current standards pushes: LISP, SDN and VXLAN, for example, are all aimed in some way at removing the tie of location and allowing the application to dictate requirements rather than the infrastructure dictating it.

 Within the data center, overlays such as VXLAN are one possible solution.
 Overlay technologies allow for independent logical networks to be built on top of existing IP infrastructure.
 They provide some of the abstraction tools required, such as allowing L2 adjacency across L3 networks.
 Additionally, overlays greatly increase the scale of constructs such as VLANs, moving from 4,000-plus logical networks well into the millions.

 These overlays provide one piece of the puzzle of network abstraction.
 The next step is policy configuration.
 Rather than traditional methods of applying policy such as security, load balancing and QoS to underlying constructs, these policies should be applied to the applications themselves.
 Systems like OpenFlow are moving toward this through flow-level programmability, but still have a way to go.

 The end goal of the modern network will be service-driven policies and controls.
 By removing the interdependencies that have been built into today's networks, we will gain the flexibility required by modern compute needs.
 The purpose of the data center is service delivery, and all aspects must be designed to accomplish that goal.

 Disclaimer: This post is not intended as an endorsement for any vendors, services or products.
-Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines, starting with server and network administration.
+Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
 From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio